Logo of Stand Against Racism & Inequality

 Direct discrimination

-Treating someone with protected characteristic less favourably than others.
+Treating someone with protected characteristic less favourably in comparison with others.

 Indirect discrimination